forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 Instant previews are configured via a [build command](/docs/settings/build-commands/).
 To use instant previews, navigate to **Settings** > **Previews**.

+It should be as easy as 1,2,3:

+1. Pick up a preview environment matching your project stack.
+2. Customize your settings (build command, paths)
+3. Start the preview

 When you click on the **Start Preview** button, your dev server will spin up in our preview environment and you will be able to edit the **Instant Preview Command**.

 ![Preview environment started](/uploads/2019/07/instant-preview-started.png)